zarino/zarino.co.uk/_posts/2015-02-25-hacker-ethos.md

 But then it took many businesses easily two decades to realise that *the web* would open them up to new markets, new products, and new customers.
 And we’re only just reaching the point where there’s enough demand to sustain businesses like Squarespace, that bring cheap, off-the-shelf business websites to the masses.

-{% img "Make Do And Mend poster from the 1940s" "/media/make-do-and-mend-1940s.jpg" %}
+{% img alt="Make Do And Mend poster from the 1940s" src="/media/make-do-and-mend-1940s.jpg" srcset="/media/make-do-and-mend-1940s.jpg 700w, /media/make-do-and-mend-1940s@2x.jpg 1400w" %}

 It sort of reminds me of the “make do and mend” attitude of the second World War.
 With supplies tight, and time at a premium, people were *forced* to find innovative, malleable solutions to their problems.
 Companies, too, became a little more malleable, a little less traditional.
 They took on a female workforce, adjusted hours, brought in new technology, re-purposed existing tools for new jobs, and found innovative new markets for byproducts.
 When the shit hit the fan, industry adopted just a little of what Adrian might call the DoES Liverpool ethos.

 How can we take that ethos, and help it permeate into standard business practice?
 Just as the “make do and mend” attitude spread from the country cottages and urban tenements of 1930s Britain into every aspect of the wartime economy?

-{% img "Women working in a WWII munitions factory" "/media/wwii-factory-women.jpg" %}
+{% img alt="Women working in a WWII munitions factory" src="/media/wwii-factory-women.jpg" %}

 ## I can’t help feeling that this movement has to start at home.